NiklasTiede/imdb-clone/README.md

 ❯ npm run start
 ```

-I added a `Makefile` as a little cheat sheet to refresh our memory.
+I also added a `Makefile` as a little cheat sheet to refresh our memory for all the important commands
+we use during development.